robertdesonierjr/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 Data

 PROCESSING
+Compressed data set is first downloaded and unzipped.

 As per the problem statement the following steps are required (1) Merge the training and the test sets to create one data set.
 (2) Extract only the measurements on the mean and standard deviation for each measurement.